uoflspeeddev/phineas-docs/gettingstarted/index.rst

 Users have the flexibility to submit two distinct types of jobs: interactive and batch.
 With an interactive job, the user gains direct access to the node assigned by Slurm, enabling them to personally execute any desired program.
-In contrast, batch jobs operate autonomously and are transmitted to Slurm in the form of BASH scripts, executing without the need for user intervention.
+In contrast, batch jobs operate autonomously and are transmitted to Slurm in the form of shell scripts, executing without the need for user intervention.

 In the event of a disconnection from the cluster, whether caused by internet complications